Liuguanli/rl_spatial_benchmark/README.md

       - **bit_num**: (For rankspace) The number of bits used in the rank space method.

-### Prerequisites Before Running Experiments
+### 4. Prerequisites Before Running Experiments

 1. **Install Extended Libspatialindex**:
-   - Follow the instructions in the [Installation Guide](https://github.com/AI-DB-UoM/libspatialindex/blob/master/INSTALL) to install the extended version of `libspatialindex`.
+   - Follow the instructions in the INSTALL.md in **libspatialindex** to install the extended version of `libspatialindex`.

 2. **Verify Installation**:
    - Run `check_env.sh` to verify that `libspatialindex` is correctly installed.